 Under certain circumstances, a graduate student may transfer between 6 to 12 semester hours of graduate course work taken at accredited institutions.

 The student pursuing a master’s degree with thesis may transfer a maximum of six semester hours; a student pursuing a master’s degree without thesis may transfer a maximum of 12 semester hours.
 To transfer any credit from other institutions; however, the student must submit an official transcript of the courses to be considered and have the approval of the appropriate academic department and academic dean.

 The work must have been taken not earlier than six years prior to the student’s first graduate enrollment at UT Health Science Center.
 Moreover, if the student fails to complete work on the graduate degree at UT Health Science Center before the expiration of the six years, the transfer credit will not be applicable toward a degree here.
 Any course accepted by transfer will carry credit but not grade-point value.
 To transfer credit, the student must have earned a grade of B or higher on the course.

 Complete and submit the graduate program application at least 30 days prior to entering the program.
 UT Health Science Center accepts credit or recognizes degrees from accredited institutions.

 The following documents should accompany your application:

 - GRE Test Scores.

 - Official Transcript(s).

-An applicant for admission to graduate study must either (1) be in the final year of undergraduate work, or (2) hold a baccalaureate degree from a regionally accredited institution.
-An applicant admitted to a graduate program at UT Health Science Center must enroll within one calendar year of admission.
+An applicant for admission to graduate study must either (1) be in the final year of undergraduate work, or (2) hold a baccalaureate degree from an accredited institution.
+An applicant admitted to a graduate program at UT Health Science Center must enroll within three semesters of admission.
 Thereafter, the applicant must reapply for admission.